Corporate social responsibility

 Community citizenship program

-Atura Power supports our local communities through our Community Citizenship program, which has included support for food banks, homeless shelters, hospitals, educational bursaries, environmental initiatives, and community events.
-In addition, each of our generating station teams support a host of local initiatives and causes, some of which are listed below.
+Atura Power supports our local communities through our Community Citizenship Program, which includes support for food banks, homeless shelters, hospitals, educational bursaries, environmental initiatives and community events.
+In addition, each of our generating station teams and head office support a host of local initiatives and causes, some of which are listed below.